 Additionally, some congenital disabilities may be a result of exposure to medications, the age or health of the parents, or exposure to different substances.

-Birth injuries are injuries that are the result of a negligent act by the medical care provider.
+Birth injuries are injuries that are the result of a negligent act by the medical care provider

 They generally occur right before, during or immediately after the birth of the baby.
 Call us today to speak with a birth injury attorney in NJ who can help you understand what steps you should take next.

 The Center for Disease Control (CDC) has stated that over 80 percent of birth injuries involved assisted delivery methods such as forceps or vacuum.